 Lifehacks #3: Pre-Packing Needs

 Having the items on hand that are necessary to pack everything will help make packing go smoothly.
 To get started you will need small, medium, and large boxes, markers to label them, packing tape, a small utility knife and newspaper to wrap breakables.
+Finding professional cleaners based on their expertise could be the right thing to do.
 Save money by asking the manager of a local grocery store for empty boxes rather than purchasing new ones and instead of bubble wrap use newspaper, towels and sheets to protect fragile items.

 LifeHacks #4: Open First Boxes